geegrow/Geegrow_TCS34725/README.md

 # GeeGrow_TCS34725

 This library is specially written to provide communication with TCS34725 Color Sensor.
+The main feature is implementation of calibration to reflect correct color values scaled to 255-format.
+Also there is an opportunity to get raw data from device registers without any correction.
 The sensor can be purchased in our store https://geegrow.ru .

 For more information you can visit https://github.com/geegrow/GeeGrow_TCS34725